thephez/dash-docs/_includes/devdoc/guide_contracts.md

 {% autocrossref %}

-Contracts are
-transactions which use the decentralized Bitcoin system to enforce financial agreements.
+Contracts are transactions which use the decentralized Dash system to enforce financial agreements.
-Bitcoin contracts can often be crafted to minimize dependency on outside agents, such as the court system, which significantly decreases the risk of dealing with unknown entities in financial transactions.
+Dash contracts can often be crafted to minimize dependency on outside agents, such as the court system, which significantly decreases the risk of dealing with unknown entities in financial transactions.

-The following subsections will describe a variety of Bitcoin contracts already in use.
+The following subsections will describe a variety of Dash contracts already in use.
 Because contracts deal with real people, not just transactions, they are framed below in story format.